atlan-antillia/TensorFlow-FlexUNet-Tiled-Image-Segmentation-Earth-Surface-Water/README.md

 <b>Actual Image Segmentation for the original Earth-Surface-Water Images of 1.5K to 2.5K pixels</b><br>
 As shown below, the tiled_inferred masks predicted by our segmentation model trained on the Tiled dataset appear similar to the ground truth masks, but they lack precision in certain areas.<br>
+However, in the second case, the groud truth (mask) seems to be slightly inappropriate.<br>
 <table>
 <tr>
 <th>Input: image</th>